Pirates vs. Phillies Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded 87 hits with 21 doubles, three triples, 11 home runs and 32 walks.
+- Reynolds has 88 hits with 21 doubles, three triples, 11 home runs and 32 walks.
 He has driven in 47 runs with eight stolen bases.

 Reynolds Recent Games